Alan-Oliver-05/studio/HOW_TO_GET_KEYS.md

 2. Find the API key you created and click on its name to edit it.
 3. Look for a section called **"Application restrictions"** or **"API restrictions"**.
 4.  **For debugging, select "None" under "Application restrictions".** This will temporarily remove any IP address or website-based blocking.
-5. Under **"API restrictions"**, ensure it's set to "Don't restrict key" OR that "Custom Search API" is explicitly added to the list of allowed APIs.
+5. Under **"API restrictions"**, ensure it's set to "Don't restrict key" OR that both "Vertex AI API" and "Custom Search API" are explicitly added to the list of allowed APIs.
 6. Click **"Save"**.

 **Once the agent works with no restrictions, you can (optionally) try adding them back one by one to see which one was causing the issue.**

 ---

-Once you have completed all these steps and added both keys to your `.env` file, the Research Agent feature will be fully functional.
+Once you have completed all these steps and added both keys to your `.env` file, all AI features will be fully functional.